Trixarian/NetherSX2-Turnip/README.md

 This patch modifies **NetherSX2-v2.2n-4248** with these changes:

-* Added 2 Turnip Drivers built in to NetherSX2-Turnip:
+* Added 3 Turnip Drivers built in to NetherSX2-Turnip with Adreno detection:

-  * Mr.Purple T19 - For SD865 devices (Retroid Flip 2, Retroid Mini, etc) as it gives the best performance.
-This is a modifed version of Mr.Purple's T19 driver specifically for SD865 (as the original could cause the whole system to reboot)
+  * 24.1.0_R18.a6xx - For **SD865** devices (Retroid Flip 2, Retroid Mini, etc) as it gives the best performance.
+This is a modifed version of the 24.1.0_R18.a6xx driver specifically for SD865 (as the original could cause the whole system to reboot)
+  * StevenMXZ's libvulkan_freedreno_Gen8_v28 for **Snapdragon Elite/8 Gen 5**

-  * Mr.Purple T26 - For everything else as this Mesa/Mr.Turnip's latest and unified driver that should work on everything.
+  * StevenMXZ's libvulkan_freedreno_v26.2.0_R1 - For **everything else** as this is the latest Mesa/Turnip driver that should work for everything else.

 * Removes the restriction on new packages names for the APKs.
 Normal NetherSX2 had to be installed over AetherSX2 whereas NetherSX2-Turnip lives alongside your existing NetherSX2/AetherSX2 and does not overwrite your existing AetherSX2/NetherSX2 installs or settings.

 * Vulkan is now the default renderer (instead of OpenGL)

-* Removed the annoying warning "should not be sold, etc notification
+* Removed the annoying warning "should not be sold, etc" notification

+* VulkanShim now logs to /sdcard/Android/data/xyz.aethersx2.tturnip/files/vulkan_shim.log if you want to debug any issues

 ## How It Works